 Avoiding risk of exacerbating strategic tensions at a worst possible time

-Even more particularly, by not leasing the port to Chinese interests we also preclude the risk of China deeming any future change to the leasehold conditions in a way that increases strategic tensions at a time or in other circumstances when we would most need to reduce them.
+Even more particularly, by not leasing the port to Chinese interests we also preclude the risk of China deeming any future change to the leasehold conditions in a way that increases strategic tensions at a time, or in circumstances, when we would most need to reduce them.

 Or where such leasing matters might enable increased Chinese strategic coercion at such a juncture.